harrisonlab/phytophthora_rubi/README.md

 done
 ```

-The number of proteins predicted as being apoplastic effectors were summarised using the following commands, run in qlogin
+The number of proteins predicted as being apoplastic effectors were summarised using the following commands

 ```bash
 for File in $(ls analysis/ApoplastP/*/*/*_ApoplastP_ORF_unmerged.fa)